 Our other Clare is a specialist in musculoskeletal physiotherapy and is passionate about public health, having completed a MSc in Clinical Research and is currently undertaking further research.
 Clare currently shares her time with TOPS and the NHS, where she works as an advanced specialist physiotherapist.
 She uses her extensive experience, knowledge and acupuncture training to optimise an individual’s wellbeing and implements effective exercise rehabilitation programmes.

-Our third Claire(!) has joined our TOPS team to assist in delivering our Pilates exercise classes.
-Claire shares her time with us, as a specialist musculoskeletal physiotherapist in the NHS and also assisting with physiotherapy provision for local rugby teams.
-Having completed her Pilates training, we are pleased that Claire is running both beginner and intermediate Pilates classes.
+Our third Claire(!) has joined our TOPS team to assist in delivering our Pilates exercise classes as well as a Physiotherapist.
+Claire is currently undertaking her MSc and is due to return to the NOC as a senior physiotherapist with a specialist interest in sports, orthopaedics, hand therapy and haemophilia.
+Claire is also acupuncture trained and having completed her Pilates training, we are pleased that Claire is running both beginner and intermediate Pilates classes.

 Jenny Quested BSc (Hons)Physiotherapist